Gerry Patrick Hemming: Early background

 Hemming was born in Los Angeles on March 1, 1937, one of eleven children.
 He attended El Monte Union High School in California before joining the United States Marine Corps in 1954.
+He worked as an aviation control tower operator, later being promoted to Sergeant and receiving an honorable discharge.

 Hemming left the Marines in October 1958 and the following year traveled to Cuba where he aided Fidel Castro and his revolutionary forces.

-Hemming joined an American effort to overthrow the Batista regime through the efforts of Fidel Castro, but in 1961 he established Interpen as a means to attack and weaken the Castro regime.
+He was an assistant to his fellow American William Alexander Morgan, who was later executed by Castro's government.
+Hemming reached the rank of Sergeant but eventually became disillusioned with Castro.
+He began providing information to U.S. intelligence.

 Interpen

-Hemming was a leader of Interpen, or Intercontinental Penetration Force, a group of anti-Castro guerrillas who trained at No Name Key in the early 1960s.
+Hemming was the leader of Interpen, or Intercontinental Penetration Force, a group of anti-Castro guerrillas who trained at No Name Key, Florida in the early 1960s.
+Hemming drilled its volunteers, who stayed at a house in Little Havana in Miami where weapons were stored.
+Regarding the funding of the group, Hemming said "There were dribs and drabs from people connected with organized crime, some from the right wing, and even from some quite liberal sources".

 Declassified FBI files show that the agency had an informer within Interpen.
 His code name was MM T-1.
 In one document dated June 16, 1961, it said that MM T-1 had "been connected with Cuban revolutionary activities for the past three years".
 One document dated May 12, 1961, claims that Allen Lushane of Miami "had made a trip to Texas to recruit Americans for some future military action against the Government of Cuba".
 The document adds that the "first training camp was established by Gerald Patrick Hemming with Dick Watley and Ed Colby running the camp."
 In an interview that he gave to John M. Newman on January 6, 1995, Hemming claimed that the FBI informer was Steve Wilson.

 This group of experienced soldiers were involved in training members of the anti-Castro groups funded by the Central Intelligence Agency in Florida in the early 1960s.
 When the government began to crack down on raids from Florida in 1962, Interpen set up a new training camp in New Orleans, Louisiana.
 When this work came to an end in 1964 Hemming was employed in the construction industry in Miami.

+In 1971 he co-founded the Miami-based arms sales company Parabellum Corporation with his friend Mitch WerBell and the Cuban exile Anselmo Alliegro.
 During March and April 1972, while traveling in Guatemala, El Salvador, and Nicaragua, Hemming was able penetrate a conspiracy to assassinate the Chief Executives and Members of Congress of the Republic of Costa Rica, and the Chief Executive of the Republic of Panama.